rclone/rclone/docs/content/docs.md

 - 500MB..750MB files will be downloaded with 3 streams
 - 750MB+ files will be downloaded with 4 streams

+### --no-check-dest ###

+The `--no-check-dest` can be used with `move` or `copy` and it causes rclone not to check the destination at all when copying files.

+This means that:

+- the destination is not listed minimising the API calls
+- files are always transferred
+- this can cause duplicates on remotes which allow it (eg Google Drive)
+- `--retries 1` is recommended otherwise you'll transfer everything again on a retry

+This flag is useful to minimise the transactions if you know that none of the files are on the destination.

+This is a specialized flag which should be ignored by most users!

 ### --no-gzip-encoding ###

 Don't set `Accept-Encoding: gzip`.
 This means that rclone won't ask